What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: Experiments

-\paragraph{Baselines.} We use LLMs of various scales as baseline models for evaluation.
-We mainly focus on Qwen3-models~\cite{yang2025qwen3} with the native thinking capabilities, including Qwen3-14B and Qwen3-8B.
-To increase experiment diversity, we consider several other models: Deepseek-R1, Deepseek-R1-distilled-Qwen3-14B, and QwQ-32B~\cite{team2025qwq}.
+\textbf{Baselines.} We use LLMs of various scales as baselines, primarily focusing on the Qwen3 models~\cite{yang2025qwen3} with native reasoning capabilities, including Qwen3-14B and Qwen3-8B.
+We also consider several other models: DS-R1, DS-R1-distilled-Qwen3-14B, and QwQ-32B.
 All model checkpoints are accessible via HuggingFace.
-For training, we set $\mathrm{prompt\_max\_len}=8192$ and $\mathrm{generate\_max\_len}=2048$ for 8B and 14B models.